-8 The principle Subject identifier might change for a given individual but a given identifier should not be reassigned to represent a different individual for a defined period of time after it has been deprecated.
+&lt;sup>7 The principle Subject identifier might change for a given individual but a given identifier should not be reassigned to represent a different individual for a defined period of time after it has been deprecated.
 It must be safe to use such an identifier in an Access Control List (ACL) and not risk inappropriate access by a different Subject.

-Information in identity assertions offered by an IdP to an SP under the Silver IAP should be reasonably accurate but there are no specific requirements that must be met.
-A Silver certified IdP operator should support at least the InCommon basic eduPerson identity attributes.
+An IdP operator should support at least the InCommon basic eduPerson identity attributes.
+Information in identity assertions offered by an IdP to an SP under the Silver IAP should be reasonably accurate but there are no specific requirements for management of identity attributes that must be met.
+It is assumed that well established institutions will follow good common practices in this regard.